-Used to capture visitor data, the main function of a lead generation landing page is to collect information that will allow you to contact the prospective customer at a later time.
-Lead capture pages contain a form and details about what the incentive is to complete the form.
+The main function of a lead generation landing page is to collect and capture visitor information that will allow you to contact the prospective customer at a later time.
+Lead gen capture pages contain a form and details about what the incentive is to complete the form.

-- Build an Email List.
 Building an email list is an important marketing activity for any business.
 Incorporating dedicated landing pages as part of this process provide a significant boost to your efforts.
 Using website popups, social media sign up forms, and referral programs are great ways to generate leads; however, creating lead generating landing pages is one of the most effective tools for collecting email addresses.

-- Encourage Sign Up.
 A lead generating landing page can fulfill two objectives at once, collect information and encourage registration.
 Offering a free trial for your business services or registration to a free webinar delivers visitors one step closer to being customers.
 And if the prospect cancels their registration, the contact information has been collected for further communications.

 Everyone loves to be the first to know.
 Offering either a pre-order or notification of exclusive product launches encourages customers to provide their contact information.
 When customers feel like they will be part of an exclusive group that will be privy to information before the general public, they are eager to provide contact info.

 Click Through Landing Pages